Exotic Colours and Coat Patterns

 Hi All I'm not going to go into the "normal" colours readily available for people to purchase.
 Those can be easily seen and identified almost everywhere when searching Bengals.
 I'm going to "try" to give people an idea of the more unusual and exotic colour/pattern combinations that I have come across and also bred.

 My Adonis is one of those more unusual colour combinations in Australia, not saying that he is the only one but from what I have seen there are not too many out there.
-One of his current offspring to a standard brown has produced a Silver male.
-So for Silver testing atm this is the best test.
+His current litter with Umbra a standard brown has produced a Silver kitten, this has proven that he is a Silver.
+Silver is classified as a dominant gene meaning, the cat has to be a Silver to be able to produce a Silver.
+So for Silver testing atm this is the best test readily available.

 I might not always be correct in my analysis of them but I'm only too happy to be corrected.